Gagnavarslan/django-debug-panel-memcache/README.rst

 Django Debug Toolbar Memcache
 =============================

 This is a fork of Ross's excellent Memcache Debug Toolbar.
-It's a Memcache Debug Toolbar is an add-on for Django Debug Toolbar for tracking memcached usage.
+It's an add-on for Django Debug Toolbar for tracking memcached usage.
 It currently supports both the ``pylibmc`` and ``memcache`` libraries.

-In the fork I'm using more of django-debug-toolbar to implement this panel.
+In this fork I'm refactoring the project to be more in line with django-debug-toolbar panels.
+And I use its utilities and helpers to implement this panel.
 It is based on the sql toolbar and has similar presentation and information.

-I also did following technical changes:
+These are some further technical differences from Memcache Debug Toolbar:

 * No more inheriting client classes.
 Just using replace_call on the client methods.
 Which means explicit import is not needed
 * Use utilities from debug_toolbar.
 Not sure why that would blow up.